Review of Level Airlines

 2. If you do not live within a reasonable drive from one of the airports serviced by Level, prepare to spend a night at that location upon your return.
 This should factor into your cost considerations when comparing other flight options.
 You should also factor in the cost of the additional flight or drive to and from the departing airport.

 3. You are not given your gate number on your boarding pass & do not know it until you have arrived at the terminal.
-Finding the appropriate gate can be unclear which adds additional stress to an already busy day.
+Finding the appropriate gate can be unclear, which adds additional stress to an already busy day.

-I suggest building in an extra 30 minutes to 1 hour to find your appropriate gate.
+Build in an extra 30 minutes to 1 hour to find your appropriate gate.